Form a new local OWW group!

 Almost everywhere in the country there are people to be found, who share your same values and concerns, ready and able to help you make a start.

-See our page for more advice on how to organise an event. and our Hand book Piecing Together One World contains all you neet to know about organising an inclusive event and how to form a local OWW group - Down load it from here
+See our DOING OWW page for more advice on how to organise an event.
+Our Hand book Piecing Together One World contains all you need to know about organising an inclusive event and how to form a local OWW group - Download it from here

 Who should I contact?